thecoder08/my-os/README.md

 ```
 make myos.img
 ```
 To build a 10MB hard disk image that can be flashed to a USB drive for testing.
+(Needs `grub2` and `grub-pc-bin`)